x34903/ros_python_matlab/scripts/README.txt

 /rosout_agg

-At this point, both Python and Matlab are pushing out the same data /Cflat_py.data = /Cflat_mat.data
+At this point, both Python and Matlab are pushing out the same data:
+/Cflat_py.data = /Cflat_mat.data
 /Dflat_py.data = /Dflat_mat.data

+The frequency of publication may be different, which is something you can play around with.